Is Taiwan whisky headed for global domination?

 "Unlike Scotch, which has very stringent requirements regarding what actually makes the whisky a Scotch, in Asia producers are able to be inspired by single malts while still experimenting.
 Experimentation can lead to incredible results, and that's why people are interested."

-So what's next for Yu-Tin, now that he's conquered the global whisky market?
+So what's next for Lee, now that he's conquered the global whisky market?

 High-end beer.

-"I wanted to do something new," says Yu-Ting.
+"I wanted to do something new," says Lee.
 "If we were to follow the me-too pattern, it has no meaning."